Skip to main content

 Integration Procedures do what they do thanks to a host of awesome capabilities.
 Let’s take a look at a few.

 Integration Procedures handle multiple data sources.
-They read data from Salesforce, external systems (using representational state transfer [REST]/application programming interface [API] calls), and Apex classes.
-It looks a little something like this:
+They read data from Salesforce, external systems through representational state transfer (REST) and application programming interface (API) calls, and Apex classes.

 Integration Procedures handle multiple data sources.

 Integration Procedures serve as data sources for multiple technologies.
-They are called from and return data to OmniScripts and OmniStudio FlexCards.
+They’re called from and return data to Omnistudio Omniscripts and Flexcards.
 They also serve as data sources for APIs and Apex code.
-Check it out:

 Integration Procedures serve as data sources for multiple technologies

 Integration Procedures are portable.
-This means you build an Integration Procedure once and use it everywhere.
-You can use the same one in a FlexCard as well as in an OmniScript.
+You can build an Integration Procedure once and use it everywhere.
+You can use the same Integration in a Flexcard as well as in an Omniscript.

 Integration Procedures only send and receive the data you need.
-An often overlooked performance factor is the amount of data being sent between the browser and the server.
-The Integration Procedure’s Response action allows you to trim the data returning to the browser from the server.
+An often overlooked performance factor is the amount of data sent between the browser and the server.
+The Integration Procedure’s Response Action trims the data returning to the browser from the server.
 This minimizes client/server data transfer, which is a key factor if you’re on a slow network or using a mobile connection.

 Integration Procedures perform batch processing.
 They process large amounts of data without causing a Salesforce timeout.